 The fentanyl additive can make drugs seem more potent, but it increases the risk, since people with no experience taking are likely to have insufficient tolerance to handle the drug — and even people who do have experience with the drug can experience an overdose if they make the slightest miscalculation in their dosage.

-However, people who suffer from fentanyl addiction will continue to experience cravings and obsessive thoughts about opioids.
+Moreover, many addicts relapse even after getting past the withdrawal symptoms – especially if they haven’t put in the time and effort necessary to address the underlying reasons for their addiction.
+Even after quitting fentanyl, people who suffer from opioid addiction will continue to experience cravings and obsessive thoughts about opioids.
 For this reason, it is common for people to relapse on opioids even after going through all the trouble of withdrawing from them.
 They may recognize their relapse as irrational, and they may have a strong desire to stay off of opioids, but fentanyl addiction makes them powerless to control their own decisions.

 For this reason, it is crucial that people suffering from fentanyl addiction get outside help.
 Withdrawing from fentanyl and achieving physical abstinence is not sufficient for long term sobriety.
 Engaging in an addiction treatment plan and getting support from an outpatient treatment center is essential for anyone hoping to recover from this debilitating — and often fatal — addiction.